Deborah LaFogg Docherty

 My paintings have won National and International awards and have been included in Art museum shows in Florida, Utah, the International Festival for Natural Ecology Convention at the Lanwan Art Museum in Qingdao China with the Artists for Conservation and now has a painting on tour with the Art Renewal Centers Traveling Exhibition to New York City’s Salmagundi Club, Sothebys in Las Angles and the MEAM Museum in Barcelona Spain.

-In February of this year I was part of a group of artists to go to Kenya for conservation.
+In February of 2018 I was part of a group of artists to go to Kenya for conservation.
 The goal is to help with fund raising efforts to bring back the Northern White Rhino from the brink of Extinction.
 More to come.

 In April I was asked by the Florida National Parks Trust to create a painting for the Celebrating 50 years of Biscayne National Parks fund raiser and has won Honorable Mention in The Artists Magazines Top One Hundred Paintings of the year 2018.

-Top 100 Honorable Mention winner for two paintings to be published in the April 2015 Pastel Journal.
+Top 100 Honorable Mention winner for two paintings to be published in the April 2015 and 2022 Pastel Journal.